Tyrn/wei/the-insider-en.typ

      Bemish was splashing  in the shower, when somebody knocked in the door.
-Welsey opened it - a large basket stood by the door and an errand boy looked from behind.
+Welsey opened it---a large basket stood by the door and an errand boy looked from behind.

      "The gifts from  Mr. Ireda for Mr. Bemish, " he declared,  unloaded the basket and he was off.

      Welsey carried the basket in the room but, before he arranged it on the table, somebody knocked  in  the door again.
-Welsey  opened the  door  - the messenger had a blue  caftan  on instead of a yellow  one and  had  a casket entwined with bands instead of a basket.
+Welsey  opened the  door---the messenger had a blue  caftan  on instead of a yellow  one and  had  a casket entwined with bands instead of a basket.